 - Prerequisite: Jewelry/Metals Design I or teacher approval

 - Satisfies: .5 Fine Arts, .5 Occupational, or .5 Elective

-Course Description: This course is designed to expand upon students’ knowledge of jewelry design as an art form.
-In addition to the basic techniques necessary for the design and fabrication of jewelry and small three-dimensional forms learned in Jewelry I, this class teaches more advanced techniques and skills, and places more emphasis on successful design solutions.
+This course is designed to expand upon students’ knowledge of metal and jewelry design as an art form.
+In addition to the basic techniques necessary for the design and fabrication of jewelry and small three-dimensional forms learned in Metals/Jewelry I, this class teaches intermediate techniques and skills and places more emphasis on successful design solutions.
 Various materials and techniques are explored while going beyond the fundamentals of contemporary jewelry design.
 The history of jewelry design is further explored.
-Students are taught through demonstrations, critiques, lecture, presentations, and guided work time.
-This course is designed to be preparation for further exploration into jewelry design and metalsmithing provided in Advanced Jewelry.
-Jewelry II is a one-semester class.
-It cannot be repeated.
-Prerequisites include: Jewelry I, Studio I, Studio II or teacher approval.
+Students are taught through demonstrations, tutorials, critiques, lecture, presentations, and guided work time.
+Throughout the course students will produce a large quantity of sketches, notes, and other written or visual information to explore ideas.
+Projects will be assigned for each unit of study during the semester.
+A complete explanation and rubric with due dates will be given at the time the assignment is given.
+Each project requires a student written self-evaluation when work is turned in.
+This course is designed to prepare students for further exploration into jewelry design and metalsmithing provided in Advanced Metals/Jewelry.
+Metals/Jewelry II is a one-semester class.
+It can be repeated with teacher permission.
+Prerequisites include: Jewelry I, or teacher approval.

 Students will understand: